DonorsTrust: Recipients

-Climate change contrarian funding
+Climate change denialism funding

-DonorsTrust and Donors Capital Fund have been major sources of funding for conservative groups with contrarian stances on climate change.
+DonorsTrust and Donors Capital Fund have been major sources of funding for conservative groups with denialist stances on climate change.

 The Guardian reported DonorsTrust and Donors Capital Fund distributed nearly $120 million to 102 think tanks and action groups "which have a record of denying the existence of a human factor in climate change, or opposing environmental regulations" between 2002 and 2010.
 According to an analysis by Drexel University environmental sociologist Robert Brulle, between 2003 and 2010, DonorsTrust and Donors Capital Fund combined were the largest funders of organizations opposed to restrictions on carbon emissions.
 By 2009, approximately one-quarter of the funding of what Brulle calls the "climate change counter-movement" came from grants via DonorsTrust and Donors Capital Fund.

 As of 2010, DonorsTrust grants to conservative and libertarian organizations active in climate change issues included more than $17 million to the American Enterprise Institute, a think tank; $13.5 million to the Heartland Institute, a public policy think tank; and $11 million to Americans for Prosperity, a political advocacy group.
 In 2011, the Committee for a Constructive Tomorrow (CFACT), a conservative Washington, D.C.–based nonprofit organization, received $1.2 million from Donors Trust, 40 percent of CFACT's revenue in that year.
 Climate change writer Wei-Hock "Willie" Soon received hundreds of thousands of dollars from DonorsTrust.
 In 2015, The Guardian reported that Donors Trust gave $4.3 million to the Competitive Enterprise Institute over three years.

 State-based policy funding

 Between 2008 and 2013, DonorsTrust granted $10 million to the State Policy Network (SPN), a national network of conservative and libertarian think tanks focused on state-level policy.
 SPN used the grants to incubate new think tanks in Arkansas, Rhode Island and Florida.
 DonorsTrust also issued grants to SPN's affiliates at the state level during the same period.
+DonorsTrust continued to be a leading funder of the State Policy Network in later years, contributing more than $9 million in 2021 and more than $8.5 million in 2022.
 The American Legislative Exchange Council, a nonprofit organization of conservative state legislators and private sector representatives that drafts and shares model state-level legislation, is a DonorsTrust recipient.